NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/how-to-earn-passive-income-referring-audits-online.md

+---
+title: "How to Earn Passive Income Referring Audits Online"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Passive Income", "Referral Program", "Audit Referrals", "Side Hustle", "Commission"]
+featuredImage: "/images/blog/earn-passive-income-referring-audits.webp"
+excerpt: "Everyone is looking for ways to earn extra income in 2025.
+Side hustles are everywhere — from freelance work to affiliate programs.
+But here's one you might not have thought of: referring companies that need audits."
+---

 # How to Earn Passive Income Referring Audits Online

 Everyone is looking for ways to earn extra income in 2025.
 Side hustles are everywhere — from freelance work to affiliate programs.
 But here’s one you might not have thought of: **referring companies that need audits**.